hengkar/Human-Activity-Recognition-Using-Smartphones-Data-Set/README.md

 MakeTidyData()
 or
 MakeTidyData("tidyData.txt")

-note: default filename is tidy_data.txt if there is no argument specified in MakeTidyData()
 ```

+Default filename is called "tidy_data.txt" if there is no argument specified in MakeTidyData()

 ## Output of the analysis